Sweet Flag Root

 FAQs

-- Is sweet flag root banned?
-In the United States, calamus is prohibited as a food additive by the FDA.
-It is not illegal to possess or sell as an herbal product, but the food-additive ban reflects unresolved safety concerns about beta-asarone.
+In the United States, calamus is prohibited as a food additive by the FDA, a restriction based on animal toxicology involving beta-asarone that has been in place since 1968.
+It is not necessarily illegal to sell as an herbal product, but the food-additive prohibition reflects unresolved safety concerns, and European regulations also limit beta-asarone levels.
+This page does not recommend internal use.

-- Is this page recommending sweet flag root?
-No — this is educational information only.
+Is this page recommending sweet flag root?